 Innovation box

-A reduced corporate tax rate is available to companies whose work fits in the innovation box.
-The innovation box gives tax relief to companies who undertake innovative research.
-If your business qualifies, you pay corporate tax at a rate of 9% in 2022.
+A reduced corporate tax rate is available to companies that make a profit from an innovative product or technology.
+This tax credit scheme is called the innovation box.
+If your business qualifies, you pay corporate tax at a rate of 9% in 2024.

 New business tax credit